 Having said that, there is a Bayesian quality to the predictions since the previous year's prize does compel you to tweak your priors, even if ever so slightly.
-Last year's award was for a biophysical instrumental technique so that probably rules out similar awards this year.
+Recent developments and a better understanding of scientific history also might make you add or subtract from your choices.
+For instance, last year the chemistry prize was awarded for the discovery of DNA repair systems, so that might make it a bit less likely for a biological discovery to be recognized this year.

-This year I have decided to separate the prizes into lifetime achievement awards and specific discoveries.
+This time as in previous years, I have decided to separate the prizes into lifetime achievement awards and specific discoveries.
 There have been fewer of the former in Nobel history and I have only three in mind myself, although the ones that do stand out are no lightweights - for instance R B Woodward, E J Corey, Linus Pauling and Martin Karplus were all lifetime achievement awardees.
 If you had to place a bet though, then statistically speaking you would bet on specific discoveries since there have been many more of these.
 So here goes:

 Lifetime achievement awards